 While much of the COVID-19 reporting focuses on the number of cases, experts are also closely tracking the number of hospitalizations.

 Hospitalization data is more of a lagging indicator, as it typically takes longer for someone who gets sick with COVID-19 to end up in hospital than it does for them to test positive for the virus.
 There can also be delays in reporting from the hospitals, themselves, further adding to the lag in the aggregated data.

 Still, tracking hospitalizations is useful because it not only helps gauge how much the disease has spread but also helps keep track of how much strain is being put on the health-care system.
 Hospital resources, of course, are finite and, in other parts of the world, COVID-19 cases have pushed those resources to — or beyond — their capacity.

-To date, hospitalizations have not reached a level anywhere near the capacity of Alberta's health-care system.
+Prior to the second wave that hit Alberta in late 2020, hospitalizations had not reached a level anywhere near the capacity of Alberta's critical-care system.

-To provide some further context, this next chart shows the hospitalization rate in the four largest provinces.
+To provide some further context, this next chart shows how the rate of COVID-19 patients in ICU in Alberta compares to other provinces.

 This is a population-adjusted measure, calculated as the number of patients in hospital per million residents.

-Note the numbers in the above charts are sometimes retroactively updated to reflect the latest totals, as new hospital data comes in.
+These numbers are also sometimes retroactively updated to reflect the latest totals, as new hospital data comes in.